 4. Hires with customer service in mind

 Seek candidates who have a track record of prioritizing customers’ needs first and clearly articulate your expectation of having a customer service mindset throughout the hiring process.

-- Understand how the service you provide reflects on your organization’s mission
+- ✅ Understand how the service you provide reflects on your nonprofit’s mission

-- Identify who your customers are — internally and externally
+- ✅ Identify your customers — internally and externally.

-- Learn how to diffuse angry and abusive customers
+- ✅ Learn how to diffuse angry customers.

 - ✅ Learn to turn problems into opportunities for customer satisfaction.